0xadrii/0xadrii.github.io/_tabs/about.md

 When I’m not working on the Unlockd protocol, I’m either checking Smart Contract vulnerabilities and going deep into Code4rena/Sherlock audit contests or spending time at the gym.

-If you need help with a code audit or you're looking for a project advisor, don’t hesitate to contact me.
+If you need help with a code audit or you're just looking for a project advisor, don’t hesitate to contact me!